Improve The Online Content Marketing of Your Website

 Every page is a landing page.
 There is simply no way to predict how someone gets to your site or where they land first.
 Search, external links, and other methods of sharing can bring customers into any page and it is from there that they must decide whether to spend any more time with you.

 Add to this the Panda update to Google.
-Panda changed the search algorithm to better rank sites by quality.
+Panda changed the search algorithm to better rank sites by quality online content marketing.
+Ever wonder why quality content is important?
 A quality site works for users first, search engines second.
 It is judged by its authority, editorial focus, and relevance.
 The Panda update limits the usefulness of such shortcuts as keyword stuffing, links from link farms, and content that had little to do with the website’s topic.
 Some highly ranked sites lost most of their rankings at once while other, better quality sites moved up.

-Fortunately, there are 4 elements that you can improve to increase your site quality:
+Fortunately, there are 4 elements that you can improve to increase the quality online content marketing efforts of your website:

 Google and other search engines measure how much time each visitor spends on your site.
 Longer visits signal higher interest.
 It isn’t enough to generate a lot of traffic; that traffic must stay for awhile.